-Steve Jobs announced the iPhone in January 2007 but if feels just like yesterday.
-I recall viewing the presentation and thinking that Apple was biting off more than it could chew by thinking it could go up against smartphone behemoths at the time, Blackberry and Motorola.
+Steve Jobs announced the iPhone in January 2007 but it feels just like yesterday.
+I recall viewing the presentation and thinking that Apple was biting off more than it could chew by thinking it could go up against the smartphone behemoths at the time, Blackberry and Motorola.
 Thankfully, I was so wrong and today the iPhone is an incredible smartphone that hundreds of millions of people enjoy using every day.

 With new updates coming out regularly for both hardware and software, it is almost impossible for the average person to keep up with every new enhancement or shortcut added.
 There are literally hundreds of cool features added to iOS every year but here are 19 iPhone tips and tricks that are incredibly useful.
-I’m sure they will make tasks like writing emails, capturing photos, and pretty much everything else you do on your phone a little easier.
+I’m sure they will make tasks like writing emails, capturing photos, updating your medical ID, and pretty much everything else you do on your phone a little easier.

-1) Press the space bar twice to start a new sentence.
+iPhone Tips and Tricks #1: Press the space bar twice to start a new sentence.

-2) Get perfect pronunciation for every word by teaching Siri.
+iPhone Tips and Tricks #2: Get perfect pronunciation for every word by teaching Siri.

 Does Siri mispronounce your name or a specific word?
 If so, just say “That is not how you pronounce [ insert your word here 🙂 ].” iPhone tips and tricks like this one will ensure Siri provides different choices until it sounds right.

-3) Check if objects are level using the compass app.
+iPhone Tips and Tricks #3: Check if objects are level using the compass app.

-4) Stop playing your music automatically by setting a timer for it.
+iPhone Tips and Tricks #4: Stop playing your music automatically by setting a timer for it.

 iPhone tips and tricks so that you can fall asleep to your music and not worry about having to shut it off.
 Simply open up the timer app and select ‘When Timer Ends” and choose ‘Stop Playing’ from the scrolling menu.

-5) Switch your iPhone to airplane mode for a faster recharge.
+iPhone Tips and Tricks #5: Switch your iPhone to airplane mode for a faster recharge.

 6) Get quick access to your email drafts.